Tax-Saving Moves You Can Make Before Year-End

 If your employer issues NQSOs, which are taxed as ordinary income when exercised, waiting until the end of the year allows you to exercise just enough to stay within a specific tax bracket, thereby keeping your taxes lower than if you had exercised your options all at once.

-Reduce or eliminate capital gains with tax-loss harvesting
+Reduce or eliminate capital gains taxes with tax-loss harvesting

 Tax-planning strategies to consider by Tax Day